leethray/AquaCapitan/README.md

 ## How to install
 The main files are those .car file in `Resource-alpha` or `Resource-stable`.
 Search "Theme engine" for how to install them.

+Icon resources could be found in `elements`

-Many other icon/png/tiff need to be replaced mannually:
+Many other icon/png/tiff need to be replaced mannually (if only you have time for that):

 `/System/Library/CoreServices/SystemAppearance.bundle/Contents/Resources`